neondatabase/website/content/docs/reference/compatibility.md

 ## Permissions

-Neon cloud service does not currently provide users with access permissions other than those granted to standard database owners in PostgreSQL.
-Therefore, Neon cloud service users cannot access replication methods, create additional users or roles from a PostgreSQL connection, or install PostgreSQL extensions other than those permitted by Neon.
+Neon cloud service does not currently provide users with access permissions other than those granted to standard database owners in Postgres.
+Therefore, Neon cloud service users cannot access replication methods, create additional users or roles from a Postgres connection, or install Postgres extensions other than those permitted by Neon.

 <a id="default-extensions/"></a>

-## Available PostgreSQL extensions
+## Available Postgres extensions

-During the technical preview, Neon restricts the installation of PostgreSQL extensions.
+During the technical preview, Neon restricts the installation of Postgres extensions.

-Installation is permitted for the following PostgreSQL extensions:
+Installation is permitted for the following Postgres extensions:

 | Extension               | Version | Note |
 |:------------------------|--------:|------|